 How to qualify for a Fam Trip

 There are typically two ways to get on a fam trip.
 The first is paid.
 Often times tour companies and tourism boards will offer fam trips at deep discounts to travel agents.
 The reason for offering deep discounts is that they want travel agents to experience the tour and be able to sell it to their customers.
 Sometimes, the tourism boards or tour companies will offer a refund if you sell enough trips within some time frame after you take the fam trip.
 Make sure to clarify this with the tour company or tourism board before you pay for the trip.
-The other way to earn your way on.
+The other way is to earn your way on.
 Many tourism boards and tour companies will offer free trips if you have sent enough customers to their location within a certain time frame.
 Again make sure to clarify the rules and regulations in advance to make sure you qualify.
 Many hotels offer loyalty points or a free night for every X nights you sell.
 These nights can be used for a free trip or often they can be sold to customers for higher travel agent profit.